hv4626/ImageRestoration_using_Wavelets/README.md

 # ImageRestoration_using_Wavelets

-Course Assignment on Image Restoration by Harshvardhan and Annie Dsoza, floated by Prof Amit Sethi, EE, IITB
+Course Assignment on Image Restoration by Harshvardhan and Annie D'souza, floated by Prof Amit Sethi, EE, IITB